clarafuwen/FM_Projects/timeTrackingDashboard/README.md

 ### What I learned

 It seems this is the perfect project to practice CSS Grid and Sass/SCSS.
-The heavylifting is done by individual components, therefore, the boilerplate.scss is super light-weighted.
-I also find it easy to modify the values of parameters since most of them are grouped in their specific parttials...
+The heavy-lifting is done by individual components, therefore, the boilerplate.scss is super light-weighted.
+I also find it easy to modify the values of parameters since most of them are grouped in their specific partials...

 ### Useful resources